Namishk/restro/README.md

 -   ~160 Dishes
 -   ~2000 Orders (randomized)

-This ensures the database is populated with sufficient data for testing search and performance.
+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.